rfluethi/German-translation-for-Lesson-WordPress-essentials-Domains-and-hosting/README.md

 This section provides the German translations of the learning materials.

-Production documents for the learning materials, along with a detailed overview of the directory structure, are available in [REPOSITORY_STRUCTURE](REPOSITORY_STRUCTURE.md).
+For a detailed overview of the production process and directory structure, refer to [REPOSITORY_STRUCTURE](REPOSITORY_STRUCTURE.md).
 ### Video

-The “[Video](media/video)” directory contains the finished learning videos that have been created in the current version.
+The [Video](media/video) directory contains the latest finalized learning videos.

 ### Text Materials

-The text materials include the complete transcript of the instructional video, encompassing all spoken passages.
-Additionally, they contain summaries, chapter overviews, and other content.
-The material is available both in the [original English version](docs/text-material-en.md) and in a [German version](docs/text-material-de.md), which has not only been translated but also adapted to align with German learning materials.
+The file _"[Text Material](docs/text-material.md)"_ contains all the texts related to the lesson.
+This includes the audio transcript of the instructional video as well as the texts for the website, including summaries for both the website and WordPress.tv.

 ### Subtitles

 The "[Subtitles](src/subtitles)" directory contains the subtitle files for the instructional video.
-The [German version]((src/subtitles/german)) matches the spoken text in the video, while the [English version]((src/subtitles/english)) is a translation of the German subtitles and does not correspond to the original English subtitles of the video.

 ### Quiz

-The [Quiz](docs/quiz.md) includes a series of questions related to the video content.
-The questions are adapted from the English version and translated into German.
+The [Quiz](docs/quiz.md) contains questions based on the video content, translated and adapted from the original English version.

 ## Contributing

-We welcome contributions!
-For detailed instructions, please refer to the [CONTRIBUTING](CONTRIBUTING.md) file.
+Contributions are highly welcome!
+If you'd like to help, please check the [CONTRIBUTING](CONTRIBUTING.md) file for details.

 ## Downloadable Release Files

 The latest versions and change history are documented in the [CHANGELOG](CHANGELOG.md).

-### Current Working Version

-The **[main.zip](https://github.com/rfluethi/German-translation-for-Lesson-WordPress-essentials-Domains-and-hosting/archive/refs/heads/main.zip)** file contains the latest working version of all files.

 ### Releases